 It is a well-known classical result of category theory that a functor is an equivalence (that is, in the 2-category of categories) if and only if it is fully faithful and essentually surjective.
 This fact is equivalent to the axiom of choice.
 It is therefore not true if one is working with categories internal to a category S which doesn't satisfy the (external) axiom of choice.
-As internal categories are the objects of a 2-category Cat(S) we can talk about internal
+This is true even for a category very much like the category of sets, such as a well-pointed boolean topos, or even the category of sets in constructive foundations.
+As internal categories are the objects of a 2-category Cat(S) we can talk about internal equivalences, and even fully faithful functors.
+In the case S has a singleton pretopology